avaneev/biteopt/README.md

 The minimal and maximal allowed parameter values (bounds) should be specified in a way to cover a wider value range, in order to reduce boundary effects that may reduce convergence.
-It maybe beneficial to specify bounds in a way so that the expected optimum is located at the center of the search space.
+It may be beneficial to specify bounds in a way so that the expected optimum is located at the center of the search space.

 ## Convergence proof ##